 Heavy or frequent periods and fibroids, which can cause heavy periods or pain or both, are common medical issues for women that can affect your quality of life.
 John Scaffidi, MD, FABOM, FACOG, at Lehigh Valley Weight Loss is an OB/GYN and women’s health expert who provides medical management and surgical treatment for heavy or frequent periods or fibroids.
-To get help, call the office in Allentown or Easton, Pennsylvania, or schedule a consultation using the online booking tool.
+To get help, call the office in Allentown or Bethlehem, Pennsylvania, or schedule a consultation using the online booking tool.

 What is a heavy period?